 Drainage Slope & Drop Calculator

-Check total fall for patios, drains, retaining-wall daylight runs, and regrade work without dragging material-takeoff UI into a simple slope decision.
+Check total fall for yard drains, patio runs, driveway channels, retaining-wall daylight runs, and simple pipe-fall checks without dragging a full material takeoff into a straightforward slope decision.

 Shared slope utility